dbarrosop/dbarrosop.github.io/_drafts/vagrant_box_ios_xr.md

 {% endhighlight %}

 <div class="bs-callout bs-callout-info">
-In this example, the name of the base VM we created is @base_vm_for_iosxr@.
+In this example, the name of the base VM we created is `base_vm_for_iosxr`.
 If you have a different name replace the previous command accordingly.
 </div>

 Now you can stop and delete the base VM you created if you want.

-h2.
-Importing the box
+### Importing the box

 The last step is to import the box we created before into vagrant: